rensvis/rockstar-music/README.md

 ## Installation

 Clone this repo to your desired location.
-Open the rockstar-music-1 project in a terminal and run `npm install` to download dependencies.
+Open the rockstar-music project in a terminal and run `npm install` to download dependencies.

 ## Running the app